How I Saved My Mother’s Life

 Enter the Dragon

-I took my mother to see Dr. Hui.
-He ran a bunch of tests and found several issues, but the key finding was that my mom was riddled with yeast and had a parasite infection.
-I’ll never forget what Dr. Hui said: “What they call cancer, I call an infection.
-If I can wipe out the infection, I may be able to wipe out the cancer.”
+Dr. Hui ran a battery of tests and found several issues, but the key finding was that my mom was riddled with yeast and had a parasite infection.
+I’ll never forget what he said:

-So we went on the attack!
+So, we went on the attack!

 A Moment of Silence